-The benefits LPR benefits include:
+The benefits of LPR benefits include:

-- Accurate load distribution– LPR intelligently selects the best available server to process a connection in real-time unlike network layer algorithms.
+- Accurate load distribution– LPR intelligently selects the best available server to process a connection in real-time, unlike network layer algorithms.
 Network layers algorithm distribute requests as per preset rules.

 - Request specific distribution– LPR acknowledges the correct processing time and distributes load accordingly.

 The Lavelle networks SD-WAN solution suite supports traffic load balancing to prioritize application traffic on the links attached to a CloudPort.
 Session based load balancing is active by default on the Network Group.
 Load Balancing policies allow IT teams to prioritize and associate links to traffic based on business policies.
 It is an intent driven configuration framework that does not need persistent old school transport connections like SSH, and therefore the control plane can failover to the right WAN path even before it loses a single transaction.